R

 A process of deterioration; a decline in standards; corruption.
 (OD)

-Note: As opposed to the decomposition of organic matter or wood.
+Note: Here we mean moral decline or decay; as opposed to the decomposition of organic matter or wood.

 Chiefly British